Navigating the Future of HR: From Support to Enterprise People Strategist

 In practice, this shift looks like:

-• Restructuring: Not just reducing numbers, but repositioning people where they can deliver value.
+Restructuring: Not just reducing numbers, but repositioning people where they can deliver value.

-• Leadership Coaching: Not about compliance, but reframing leaders to see talent as the enterprise itself.
+Leadership Coaching: Not about compliance, but reframing leaders to see talent as the enterprise itself.

-• Digital Enablement: Not technology for its own sake, but using predictive insights to anticipate change.
+Digital Enablement: Not technology for its own sake, but using predictive insights to anticipate change.

 This reframes the conversation from “How do we manage employees?” to “How do we create enterprise value through people?”

-Are We Read Evolve?
+Are We Ready to Evolve?

 The honest answer: not fully.
-HR professionals remain strong in people matters, but less confident in data, finance, and technology.
+HR professionals remain strong in people matters but less confident in data, finance, and technology.

-• Only 7% of CHROs are considered AI-savvy (Gartner, 2023).
+Only 7% of CHROs are considered AI-savvy (Gartner, 2023).

-• Just 19% of leaders feel ready to integrate AI into workforce planning.
+Just 19% of leaders feel ready to integrate AI into workforce planning.

 But readiness is not about becoming coders or data scientists.
 What matters is curiosity, courage, and a willingness to engage technology and operations as equals.
+That is the essence of the Enterprise People Strategist: bridging people and business to drive value.

 The Journey Ahead